Word lets us down when it comes to viewing a document’s styles and how they link together.

 The only way to see a detailed list of styles is to Print them!
-In the print pane, choose the print what list and you’ll see the little known ‘Styles’ option.
+In the print pane, choose the drop-down list under Print All Pages and scroll down until you see the little known ‘Styles’ option.

 (Tip: Use Print to PDF to save wasting paper).